 - The badge is invalid from the date of death

-- It must be returned to the issuing local council – identified on the front of the badge
+- It must be returned to the issuing local council – the council name is printed on the front of the badge

 - Using it after the holder’s death can result in a fine of up to £1,000 under the Road Traffic Regulation Act 1984 (gov.uk)